About Canadian weather radar

 Example of a radar layer at the national view representing snow (cm/h) with a 14-color intensity scale.

 Figure 3: Example of a radar layer representing snow (cm/h) with a 14-color intensity scale.
-Click for details.

 The image, taken on April 27, 2021 at 8:50 AM EDT, shows the radar echoes for this period at a 25% transparency level as well as the outage and no-network coverage valid for this period shown in gray.

 This is a hybrid mosaic composed of different estimation precipitation products.
-Below are the technical description of each product used and the context of their use:
+Below are the technical description of each product and the context of their use:

-Item C-Band Radar S-Band Radar
+Item Old C-Band Radars S-Band Radars

 Technology Single polarization Dual polarization

-Doppler Coverage 113 km 240 km
+Doppler coverage 113 km 240 km

-Maximum coverage range 256 km 240 km
+Maximum coverage range 256 km 330 km (*)

-Scanning Frequency (availability of products) 10 minutes 6 minutes
+Scanning frequency (availability of products) 10 minutes 6 minutes

-Vertical Volume Resolution (elevation angles) 24 scans (conventional) 17 scans (Doppler and Dual Polarization)
+Vertical volume resolution (elevation angles) 24 scans (conventional) 17 scans (doppler and dual polarization)

 Double polarization and improvement of product quality

-Figures (4) and (5) show the positive impact of dual polarization technology on product quality.
+Figures 5 and 6 show the positive impact of dual polarization technology on product quality.
 This is a comparison between the conventional CAPPI product, which does not use the dual polarization information, and the DPQPE using dual polarization.
 In both cases (with and without precipitations) for the same radar (Blainville radar covering the greater Montreal area) and for the same date, it demonstrates how the non-meteorological echoes over the southwestern region caused by radial interferences are cleaned when applying the dual polarization information of the DPQPE product.

 : Scenario without precipitation where radial interferences have been completely cleaned.